yqxiao3/code-of-learn-deep-learning-with-pytorch/aws.md

 (y)es/(n)o/(q)uit: y
 Do you want to install the OpenGL libraries?
 (y)es/(n)o/(q)uit [ default is yes ]: y
-Do you want to run nvidia-xconfig?
+Do you want to calculate_one_by_one nvidia-xconfig?
 (y)es/(n)o/(q)uit [ default is no ]: n
 Install the CUDA 8.0 Toolkit?
 (y)es/(n)o/(q)uit: y